ptdecker/eloquentjs/README.md

 The excercise solutions attempt to only use the concepts that have been introduced up to that point in the book.
 For example, chapter one solutions to not use functions since functions are introduced in chapter two.
+So, if you're an expert and think "there is a better way" when looking at a solution please keep in mind that your concept might not have been introduced to the reader yet.

 ## Solutions